INBOUND MARKETING: A HERO’S JOURNEY

 Master storytellers retell ancient myths with a modern flourish.

-Mass marketing has learned to delight us, telling the right story at the right time, happily ending in mass sales.
+Marketing has learned telling the right story at the right time always has a happy ending.

-Not all your heroes will survive the trials ahead, and like Scheherazade, when your stories cease to amuse, death awaits the storyteller.
+Not all our heroes will survive the trials ahead and, like Scheherazade, death awaits when your stories cease to amuse.

 THE ORDINARY WORLD

 Your customers are the heroes of their own story, but every one of them has a problem.
 Whether or not they realize it, something is not quite right with the way things are.
 Your hero might think they are the only one with the problem, no solution exists, and that ordinary options are not suited to their individual needs or tastes.

 Morpheus: “I’m trying to free your mind, Neo.
 But I can only show you the door.
 You’re the one that has to walk through it.”

 R2D2’s encrypted message.